About Degree Works

 How are In-progress courses used in degree audit?

 Courses students are currently taking or have registered for in a future semester are included in the degree audit.
 These courses are applied in the block where they meet a specific requirement.
-A grade of IP is assigned for currently registered and In-Progress courses.
-They are also grouped at the bottom of the degree audit in the In-progress block.
+They are also grouped at the bottom of the degree audit in the in-progress block.
+These courses may show a grade of IP (in-progress), or if progress grades have been reported they may show as a letter grade, however, the grade will be in parenthesisto indicate that they are not final grades.

 Why some courses are not applied to my degree requirements?